-2.6.3 EWEB's Green Hydrogen Principles Revision date: April 2024
+2.6.3 EWEB's Green Hydrogen Principles

 The most abundant element in the universe - hydrogen - is evolving as a tool to decarbonize sectors of the economy that have few or no other low-carbon options.
 In 2021, the federal government set a goal of reducing the cost of hydrogen to one dollar for one kilogram within one decade $(1\ 1\ 1)^4$.
 Also in 2021, the Oregon legislature passed SB 333 that directed the